How Much to Paint a Room in 2025?

 Improves Appearance

 The clearest benefit of having a room painted is that it will provide it with a new lease of life.
-On the one hand, you may want to achieve a new aesthetic for the room by removing wallpaper or have it painted with a new colour.
+On the one hand, you may want to achieve a new aesthetic for the room by removing wallpaper or having it painted with a new colour.

 Adds Home Value

-Painting a room, such that it significantly enhances the aesthetic, may add a few percent to the value of your home.
+Painting a room, such that it significantly enhances the aesthetic, may add a few per cent to the value of your home.
 However, the more subtle the changes, the less likely it is to make a meaningful difference to your home’s worth.

 Durability